-1. FAIL Grade in SCWK 3300 or SCWK 4302
+1. FAIL Grade in SCWK 4302

-When the decision, following the termination of the BSW field practicum, is that the student will receive a FAIL grade, there will be no continuation of SCWK 3300 or SCWK 4302.
+When the decision, following the termination of the BSW field practicum, is that the student will receive a FAIL grade, there will be no continuation of SCWK 4302.

-2. Continuation of SCWK 3300 or SCWK 4302 in a Subsequent Field Setting
+2. Continuation of SCWK 4302 in a Subsequent Field Setting

-When the decision, following the termination of the BSW field practicum, is that the student be permitted to continue SCWK 3300 or SCWK 4302 with a new field instructor (and agency mentor) in a new field setting, the BSW Field Education Coordinator will facilitate a new match between the student, a new field instructor (and agency mentor), and new field setting.
-The BSW Field Education Coordinator, in consultation with the initial field instructor (and agency mentor) will decide if and how many of the hours completed in the terminated field setting will credited toward the 350 hour field practicum.
+When the decision, following the termination of the BSW field practicum, is that the student be permitted to continue SCWK 4302 with a new field instructor (and agency mentor) in a new field setting, the BSW Field Education Coordinator will facilitate a new match between the student, a new field instructor (and agency mentor), and new field setting.
+The BSW Field Education Coordinator, in consultation with the initial field instructor (and agency mentor) will decide if and how many of the hours completed in the terminated field setting will be credited toward the 350-hour field practicum.
 The student may be obligated to complete only the remaining hours, the full 350 hours, or a portion thereof in the subsequent field setting.